 Messaging to prospective students.
 The Provost indicated last week that our academic plans should drive the messaging to this group, rather than have us react to what is developed by other campus units (Recruiters, Admissions, Central Comm).
 We discussed taking this basic message: There are tons of options for in-person learning here at CSU; there are other high-quality options, too.
 We will meet your needs.

 Resolve issues through HR: TWA, language about vaccines.
-At least two deans to reach out to HR to clarify when and how of TWA; begin to develop policies and communication about HR-issues around vaccines, employee mandates, and the classroom environment.
+At least two deans to reach out to HR to clarify when and how of TWA; begin to develop policies and communication about HR-issues around vaccines, mandates as a condition of employment and TA appointment, and the classroom environment.

 Determine Budget Parameters: We will proceed with Fall 2021 schedule creation with the understanding that because we are building on the Fall 2020 schedule, we will need to budget for at least the same number of sections; new in-person options and summer enrollment patterns (among other things) will determine changes to the Fall 2020 base.
 Other budgetary issues (student assistants, faculty development and training, equipment) will be determined via Kelly Long at a later date.